Propane LPG Tank Fill Telemetry

 This reference application is intended to provide inspiration and help you get started quickly.
 It uses specific hardware choices that may not match your own implementation.
 Focus on the sections most relevant to your use case.
 If you'd like to discuss your project and whether it's a good fit for Blues, feel free to reach out.

 This project is a truck roll reduction reference design that gives propane dealers per-tank fill telemetry across their entire delivery territory — replacing fixed-schedule routes with demand-driven dispatch and projecting days-until-empty for every tank in the fleet.
-A level sensor at the tank's existing gauge port and a temperature probe on the tank shell turn each tank into a self-reporting asset; a cellular Notecard carries the data, and an optional Starnote satellite module extends the same architecture to rural sites with no cellular coverage.
-Specific part numbers, gauge-port plumbing, and the wiring details land in §4 and §5 — the lead intentionally stays at the "what it does and why" level.
+A level sensor at the tank's existing gauge port and a temperature probe on the tank shell turn each tank into a self-reporting asset; a single Notecard for Skylo (one module carrying cellular, WiFi, and Skylo satellite radios that fails over between them automatically) carries the data from the tank three minutes outside town just as readily as from the remote mountain cabin beyond any cell tower.
+One SKU and one firmware image cover every site type in the territory.

 1. Project Overview

 The problem.
 Most propane dealers still run their delivery routes on a fixed calendar: every six weeks, every tank gets a truck.
 That schedule exists not because it matches demand, but because dealers have no way to know which tanks actually need filling.
-The result is trucks rolling to tanks that are at 60 % (wasted capacity, wasted diesel) and tanks at remote farm properties that run dry between scheduled visits (angry customer, weekend emergency call).
+The result is trucks rolling to tanks that are at 60% and tanks at remote farm properties that run dry between scheduled visits.
 Neither failure is exotic — they're structural consequences of not having fill-level data.

 The root cause is infrastructure.
 A propane tank sits in a field, on a farm, at a cabin, at a rural business — almost never near a WiFi access point the dealer can use, and often in areas where cellular is marginal to nonexistent.
 The tank itself is a sealed pressure vessel with no native communication capability.
 Retrofitting telemetry means solving a connectivity problem that varies by site, a sensor problem specific to LP (liquefied petroleum) gas vessels, and a data problem — turning raw fill readings into actionable dispatch intelligence.